How to take your music outside (without annoying the neighbours)

 For thumping bass and flashing lights you’ll like the Sony SRS XB40.
 With it you can:

-- Connect up to 10 wireless speakers with Wireless Party Chain
+- Connect up to 10 wireless speakers with Wireless Party Chain so that everyone can add to the playlist

 - Enjoy deep bass – the dual passive radiators work together for a bass boost